pmichali/lazyjack/README.md

 ## Configuration Setup
-Orca is driven by a YAML configuration file that specifies the topology for the entire cluster, the roles that nodes play, and the values to use for subnets, CIDRs, and IPs.
+Lazyjack is driven by a YAML configuration file that specifies the topology for the entire cluster, the roles that nodes play, and the values to use for subnets, CIDRs, and IPs.